htcooper/htcooper.github.io/docs/mj.md

             - consider keeping transparent recording of audio/visual cues for user
             - consider manual confirmation/ability to correct by user
         - MJAI may forget which tiles have been played:
-            - ensure agent memory to track all tiles 'seen' by the AI ('seen' via object detection model and 'heard' via speech-to-text model).
+            - ensure agent memory to track all tiles 'seen' and 'heard' by the AI ('seen' via object detection model and 'heard' via speech-to-text model).
             - store tile history in a text file and use RAG (+ describe text file data in GPT instructions for better retrieval)
     - Security: Implement robust security measures to protect data and user privacy